 Create your own Day of the Dead-themed decoration using a plastic skeleton you can purchase at a craft store and some artificial flower stems.
 Simply attach the flower stems to the skeleton to create a one-of-a-kind decoration that fits the holiday theme.
 Use bright colored fake-flowers and you’ll leave your visiting friends talking.

-Use fake flower stems like our Faux Red Musella Flower to create an imaginative skeleton decoration.
+Use fake flower stems like our Allium and Phalaenopsis Orchid to create an imaginative skeleton decoration.

 The great news is after the holiday is over, you can remove the faux flowers and use them for something else.